pmoustopoulos/customer-api/README.md

 - **`@Configuration`**: Indicates that the class contains Spring bean definitions and configuration settings.
 - **`@Bean`**: Marks a method as a bean producer in Spring’s application context.
 This method’s return value is registered as a Spring bean.
+- **`@Value`**: This annotation is used to pull configuration values from your properties file and inject them directly into your code.

 #### 1.5.
 Event Handling